 Open access

-By 2024, the target is for all research publications in Switzerland to be available via open access.
+The target is for all research publications in Switzerland to be available via open access.
 But what is open access, how can I find open access publications, and what do I need to know about publishing open access?

 News